 If you suffer from chronic constipation, dietary strategies may prove most effective in remedying bloat.
-"If your bloating is caused by a high stool burden (basically, chronic constipation), then eating very high fiber foods will likely make your bloating feel worse, not better," says Tamara Duker Freuman, a New York-based dietitian and the author of The Bloated Belly Whisperer.
+"If your bloating is caused by a high stool burden, then eating very high fiber foods will likely make your bloating feel worse, not better," says Tamara Duker Freuman, a New York–based dietitian and the author of The Bloated Belly Whisperer.
 That means avoiding things that might otherwise actually help with digestion, like broccoli, chia seeds, lentils, and black beans.

 Take MCT Oil

 Medium-chain triglycerides (MCT, for short) are a unique form of fat that requires less energy and fewer enzymes to be digested.
 "As a result, they are readily available sources of energy, leading to an increase in metabolism and providing quick energy replenishment," says Alexandra Samit, Be Well health coach at Eleven Eleven Wellness Center.
 The best way to take them orally (they're easy to ingest) is by mixing the oil into beverages, such as coffee or smoothies.
-(It's important to note, however, that you should start slowly and see how your body reacts to the oil as taking too much can cause digestive issues.)
+(Note: Start slowly and see how your body reacts to the oil as taking too much can cause digestive issues.)

 Faith Xue, Byrdie's editorial director, found that "Unlike other dietary fats, MCTs don't get stored as fat in the body—rather, they get burned for energy.
 This study found that over a 12-week period, subjects who got MCT oil lost about two pounds more than the control group."